 Colombia: Indigenous and Afro-Colombian Communities in the Chocó Department promote their Food Security and Nutrition

-This Joint Programme seeks to reduce gaps and improve the food security and nutrition of pregnant and lactating women and children up to the age of five years - with an emphasis on children aged 0 to 2 years – of indigenous and Afro-Colombian communities suffering from marginalisation, vulnerability and exclusion, in nine municipalities in the Chocó department, affected by armed violence.
+In Colombia’s Chocó region, where the majority of the population is indigenous or Afro-descendant, nearly 80% of people live below the poverty line and infants die at twice the rate elsewhere in the country.
+This Joint Programme worked to improve the food security and nutrition of pregnant and lactating women and children up to the age of five years from indigenous and Afro-Colombian communities suffering from marginalisation, vulnerability and exclusion.

-iv) Reduce the inter-generational perpetuation of malnutrition and poverty; r
+- Contribute to gender equality and reduce the inter-generational perpetuation of malnutrition and poverty; and

 - Reduce conditions of inequality and contribute to achieving the MDGs.

 - The prevalence of global acute malnutrition of child under six years of age was decreased in the communities served by the programme.